Learn More About The Novel Coronavirus, COVID-19 And Wisconsin

 Numerous cases of COVID-19 have been confirmed in Wisconsin and the disease is spreading in communities.
 State, federal and international public health agencies are working to provide up-to-date online information about the status of COVID-19:

 - The Wisconsin Department of Health Services maintains a COVID-19 informational page with guidance for the general public and healthcare workers.
-The agency also maintains an outbreaks and investigations page where members of the public can follow the status of testing and cases in the state.
+The agency also maintains an can follow the status of testing, cases, hospitalizations, recoveries and deaths in the state.

 - The Wisconsin Hospital Association is tracking data related to COVID-19 hospitalizations and availability of beds, personal protective equipment, ventilators and more around the state.